Maksimka101/convenient_architecture/README.md

 - [`fpdart`](https://pub.dev/packages/fpdart) and `functional_extensions` - main
   functional programming types and patterns.
-- `action_bloc` - subtype of the bloc which converts an action execution to the `inProgress` and `success`/`failure` state.
+- `action_bloc` - subtype of the bloc which converts an action execution to the
+- `reactive_facade_consumer_cubit` - cubit which shortcuts the subscribing and listening to the reactive facade `inProgress` and `success`/`failure` state.
 - `reactive_facade` - helps to make the work with the infrastracture layer reactive.